-The significant improvement in overall TOEFL scores is the strongest evidence of the program's success and validates the chosen hybrid approach (Mazidah & Masruroh, 2024).
-The pattern of improvement-with the greatest gains in receptive skills (reading and listening)-is logical.
-These skills are well-suited to the high-volume, self-paced practice that the online component affords.
-Conversely, the more moderate improvement in Structure scores directly correlates with the process-level finding that this area requires more nuanced, explanatory feedback than the program consistently provided.
-This connection makes a strong case for reallocating instructional resources toward more intensive grammar workshops and personalized feedback.
+The significant improvement in overall TOEFL scores is the strongest evidence of the program's success and validates the chosen hybrid approach (Mazidah and Masruroh, 2024).
+The pattern of improvement with the greatest gains in receptive skills (reading and listening) is logical.
+These skills are well-suited to the high-volume, self-paced practice that the online component affords the students.
+Conversely, the more moderate improvement in structure scores directly correlates with the process-level finding that this area requires more nuanced, explanatory feedback than the program consistently provides.
+This connection strongly supports reallocating instructional resources toward more intensive grammar workshops and personalised feedback.

-The program's achievement in preparing students for tangible professional and academic opportunities (Khoiruman & Irawan, 2025; Krajčík, Schmidt, & Barth, 2023) confirms its value.
-However, true success should be measured not just by the final score but by the long-term impact on students' careers and confidence.
-The high level of student satisfaction, particularly with the flexible format (Krajčík, 2023), provides strong political capital to continue and expand the program.
+The program's success in preparing students for tangible professional and academic opportunities (Khoiruman & Irawan, 2025; Krajčík, Schmidt, & Barth, 2023) confirms its value.
+However, true success should be measured not only by the final score but also by the long-term impact on students' careers and confidence.
+The high level of student satisfaction, particularly with the flexible format (Krajčík, 2023), provides strong political capital to continue and expand the program in the future.
 This satisfaction, paired with students' insightful suggestions for improvement, indicates a mature and motivated student body.
-Their feedback should be treated as a clear mandate: maintain the flexible structure that they value, but increase the academic rigor through more practice opportunities and, most critically, more meaningful and consistent feedback.
-This iterative, feedback-driven approach will be the key to the program's sustained success and relevance.
+Their feedback should be treated as a clear mandate: maintain the flexible structure that they value, but increase academic rigor through more practice opportunities and, most critically, more meaningful and consistent feedback.
+This iterative, feedback-driven approach is the key to the program's sustained success and relevance.